In order to achieve growth, many businesses get drawn into competing on price. This, inevitably, is unsustainable.

 Not necessarily… Capital On Tap’s real-time credit monitoring platform can offer more credit to your existing customers without increasing risk.
 COT can do this because their proprietary software enables them to refresh the credit assessment of customers every time they order.
 As a consequence, they have more information about the trading patterns and performance of their business allowing the provision of more credit, whilst alerting them to trading risks and potential bad debt sooner.

-Capital On Tap claim, when provided with more credit and more flexible payment terms, 7 out of 10 customers buy more with increases in order size of up to 20%.
+Capital On Tap claim, when provided with more credit and more flexible payment terms, 7 out of 10 customers buy more and increase their sale value by 20%.